BinhangYuan/site/index.md

 - Shangyu Luo, Dimitrije Jankov, **Binhang Yuan**, and Chris Jermaine.
 "Automatic Optimization of Matrix Implementations for Distributed Machine Learning and Linear Algebra." to appear in Proceedings of the 2021 International Conference on Management of Data.
 ACM. (*SIGMOD 2021*)

 - Huaqing Jin, Guosheng Yin, **Binhang Yuan**, and Fei Jiang.
-"Bayesian Hierarchical Modeling for Multivariate Change Point Detection." to appear in Technometrics, 2021.
+"Bayesian Hierarchical Modeling for Multivariate Change Point Detection."
+In Technometrics, 2021.

 - Chengbin Huang, Weiting Chen, Mingsong Chen, and **Binhang Yuan**.
 "A Feature Fusion Framework and Its Application to Automatic Seizure Detection."
 IEEE Signal Processing Letters (2021).